 Travel overland from Johannesburg to Cape Town in the comfort of a Luxury Adventure Vehicle, exploring Southern Africa in a small group of at most 12 guests.

 On this Small Group Southern Africa Adventure, you visit top wildlife, scenic and cultural highlights in South Africa, as well as the small Kingdom of Swaziland and mountainous Lesotho.
-This route has been carefully designed to incorporate the most unique and memorable destinations of the region, including well-curated lodge accommodation, breakfasts and most dinners, and great activities along the way.
+This route has been carefully designed to incorporate the most unique and memorable destinations of the region, including well-curated lodge accommodation, breakfasts and almost all dinners, and great activities along the way.